cwarden45/DTC_Scripts/Nebula/Gencove/STITCH/README.md

-**NOTE: I get an error message if I try to run the reference-based imputation with the smaller number of sites.
+***NOTE*: I get an error message if I try to run the reference-based imputation with the smaller number of sites.
 So, I am re-running this analysis with the much larger number of sites from the [IMPUTE2 reference set](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#reference), as recommended by the [developer](https://github.com/rwdavies/STITCH/issues/29).
 I think this should improve performance.**

 ### Downloading reference low-coverage Whole Genome Sequencing .bam data